cloutiertyler/Jolt/README.md

 Because of its relative obscurity and inconvenient APIs, Accelerate is not commonly used by developers... which is a shame, since many applications could benefit from these performance optimizations.

-**Surge aims to bring Accelerate to the mainstream, making it as easy (and nearly as fast, in most cases) to perform computation over a set of numbers as for a single member.**
+**Jolt aims to bring Accelerate to the mainstream, making it as easy (and nearly as fast, in most cases) to perform computation over a set of numbers as for a single member.**

 Though, keep in mind: _Accelerate is not a silver bullet_.
 Under certain conditions, such as performing simple calculations over a small data set, Accelerate can be out-performed by conventional algorithms.
 Always benchmark to determine the performance characteristics of each potential approach.